-The result is overburdened, constantly stretched HR staff who can find benefits administration exhausting.
-Keeping up with policies, employee information, enrollment, billing and leave management can devour their limited time - especially when they're not using up-to-date processes.
+These overburdened, constantly stretched people can find benefits administration exhausting.
+Keeping up with policies, employee information, enrollment and billing can devour their limited time - especially when they're using manual processes.
 They can spend days making phone calls, answering emails, filling out forms and searching for files - and that's time they could be spending on higher-value activities like finding the best people for their companies, and providing the human touch that helps create a positive company culture.